 The active view is always present in the active tab.
 Thus, if you change the active tab, the active view will also be changed to be a view in the active tab layout.
 Conversely, if the active view is changed (by using the Python Shell, for example), the active tab will automatically be updated to be the tab that contains the active view.

-You can make the views of the active layout fullscreen by using View > Fullscreen (layout) (or using the F11 key).
-You can also make the active view alone fullscreen by using View > Fullscreen (active View) (or using CTRL + F11 keys).
+You can make the views fullscreen by using View > Fullscreen.
 To return back to the normal mode, use the Esc key.

 Multiple views in pvpython